Income

 Veteran's Educational Benefits

 Galvanized Iron [G.I.]
-Bill and other Veteran's Administration (VA)educational, vocational, training, and rehabilitation benefits are exempt from consideration as income only if that the monies are used to meet educational expenses.
+Bill and other Veteran's Administration (VA)educational, vocational, training, and rehabilitation benefits are exempt from consideration as income only if the monies are used to meet educational expenses.

 • Housing allowance and subsistence payments, portions of VA educational, vocational, training, and rehabilitation benefits, and programs are countable as income for CalFresh households.